tinacms/tina.io/content/blog/announcement-tina-cloud-is-officially-in-alpha.md

 ![Real-time editing of a Next.js + Tailwind CSS site with Tina’s sidebar.](https://res.cloudinary.com/forestry-demo/image/upload/v1619023278/tina-cms-visual-editing.gif "Real-time editing of a Next.js + Tailwind CSS site with Tina’s sidebar.")

-At that time, TinaCMS was just a 3-month-old, open-source project and we relied on developers to roll their own solution for user management, authentication, roles, content storage, and more.
+At that time, TinaCMS was a 3-month-old, open-source project and we relied on developers to roll their own solution for user management, authentication, roles, content storage, and more.
 But we quickly learned that developers need more out-of-the-box to get their teams successful.
-With Tina Cloud, we're staying true to our vision of Git-backed content management, but with a batteries-included experience.
+With Tina Cloud, we're staying true to our vision of **Git-backed content management**, but with a batteries-included experience.

 ## What to Expect with the Tina Cloud Alpha?

 Tina cloud is still being actively developed, and is in a place we believe you can have a great experience with it.
-You may run into issues we didn't run into yet or be required to update to the latest version because we have improved our API.
+You may run into issues we didn't encounter yet or be required to update to the latest version because we have improved our API.

-Tina cloud is missing some features which we will be adding in the near future:
+Tina cloud isn't complete yet, some key features  are currently being shaped up:

 * Media Management Solution
 * Multi-branch workflows